Seth Thomas Pocket Watch Model 4

 The early Seth Thomas Model 4 movements were manufactured without the winding cup that seems to have become standard equipment in the third production block.
 The winding cup is not shown or described in the 1890 & 1895 Illustrated Catalogue of Watchmakers’, Jewelers’, and Engravers’ Tools, Materials, etc. [1.d]; but it is shown and described in the 1904 Seth Thomas Watch Material Catalog [1.g].

-The standard movement markings on Model 4 movements remained the same from the first Model 4 movement to the last.
-The signature portion “Seth Thomas” is in a partially overlapping concentric arc just above the “Thomaston, Conn.” portion of the signature on the arc of the circumference.
+The standard movement markings on Seth Thomas key-wound Model 4 movements started at serial number 35001 with the “Seth Thomas” portion of the signature in a partially overlapping concentric arc just above the “Thomaston, Conn.” portion of the signature, also following the arc of the movement’s circumference.
 “Seth Thomas” is engraved in a Formal Script font, and “Thomaston, Conn.” is engraved in a Serif Caps font.
-The serial number is at the right-hand end of the cutout below the balance wheel.
+The pattern of the signature on Seth Thomas key-wound Model 4 movements remained the same from the start to the finish of their production.

 You can support and assist our Seth Thomas Fan Space Research Project by uploading photographs of your Seth Thomas pocket watches to the Pocket Watch Database.
 Pocket Watch Database accounts are free of charge, and you will have full access to the photographs and descriptive information that you share, and you will have the ability to edit, change, or delete the information and photographs that you submit as you see fit.